Keyvan14162/8bit_clicker/README.md

 # 8Bit Clicker

-Game that you are clicking screen and beat the boss.
+The game where you beat the bosses by clicking on the screen

 ![screenshot of game](sample_images/sample1.png)